xvrzhao/groove-scaffold/README.md

 ### Image and Version

 Groove is composed of two applications, HTTP and Cron.
-Since Groove is a single project, changes to the public package will affect both applications.
+Since Groove is a singleton project, changes to the public package will affect both applications.
 Therefore, Groove believes that the two program entries should keep the same version number.
 The image building process will compile both entries into the same image.
 When deploying, you only need to use different startup instructions for the same image (`CMD` of `Dockerfile`, or `command` of `docker-compose`).

 ### HTTP Request Lifecycle